 route delete 10.10.10.0

 That will delete the 10.10.10.0 route entry from the computer.
-You do not need to restart the computer to take effect, route add and delete commands work almost instantly.
+You do not need to restart the computer to take effect.
+Adding and deleteting route entries take effect instantly.

 Route delete 10.10.10.0 Route add –p 10.10.10.0 mask 255.255.255.0 10.10.29.200

-We hope this simple guide will be helpful in understanding the route add, delete and print commands in Windows 10 client PC and other server Operating Systems.
+We hope this simple guide is helpful in understanding the route add, delete and print commands in Windows 10/Windows 11 client PC and other server Operating Systems.
 Make sure you open the command prompt or PowerShell as Administrator to perform these commands.
-If you want to use cosmetic variables to identify the fast hops to reach a network, you can use the metric key as described at Microsoft site here.
+If you want to use cosmetic variables to identify the fast hops to reach a network, you can use the metric key as described at the Microsoft site here.